Creating a Queue

 - In the Auto Retry field, select Yes or No to indicate if you want to use the auto-retry mechanism.

-- In the Max # of retries field, if you selected Yes at step 5, input the number of times you want a queue item to be retried.
+- (Optionally, if you selected Yes at step 5) In the Max # of retries field, input the number of times you want a queue item to be retried.

 - From the Process drop-down, select the process which handles the queue items, and then fill in the SLA value below.
 The maximum value is 90 days.